FabianKowatsch/FuseeNeRF/README.md

 ## License

 This project uses code from various codebases and is limited by their restrictions.
-The licenses can found in the corresponding subdirectories
+The licenses can found in the subdirectories using the corresponding license.

 ## References